wookayin/is_mosh/README.md

 `is_mosh`
 =========

-Detects whether the current shell is running under mosh or not.
+Detects whether the current shell is running under [mosh][mosh] or not.

 It even works in a shell running inside tmux sessions, attached from a mosh session.